 I was trying my best to be in good spirits

-When the news grew too awful, too dreadful to hear it.
+When the news grew too terribly dreadful to hear it.

 Would there be a light at the end of the year?

 Could Santa Claus save us?
-Or at very least, Ernest?
+At very least, Ernest?

 Or was the whole year better off in the furnace?

 Was this negative thinking or just pragmatism?

 Was Christmas just some kind of lame escapism?